Altair47/Simple-Speech2txt/README.md

-# SmolScripts feat.
-LosProsAndCons
+# SmolScripts

+Speech to text feat. @LosProsAndCons
   Requires ffmpeg in path.